 If you're unsure, working with a financial advisor can help tailor a plan based on your income, risk tolerance, and goals.

-Borrowing to Invest: Gearing Explained
+Borrowing to Invest: Gearing and What It Means for Company Analysis

 Debt Recycling: Turn Bad Debt Into Good